What color grapes can be used to make white wine?

 SO2 acts as an:

 - Antioxidant (binds with oxygen)

-What are some commonly practiced must adjustment techniques?
+What are four commonly practiced must adjustment techniques?

 Which acid is typically used to acidify a wine?